How to Use Natural Home Remedies for Vitiligo Treatment Quickly

 Balanced Diet: Eating food rich in antioxidants, vitamin B12, folic acid, and copper can support your skin health and improve melanin production.

-Nutrients like these help to reduce oxidative stress, which is one of the main reasons for Vitiligo development.
+Nutrients like these help to reduce oxidative stress, which is one of the main reasons for vitiligo development.

 Stress Management: Stress is a known trigger for vitiligo flare-ups.
 Engaging in or following relaxation techniques such as yoga, meditation, and deep breathing exercises can help manage high-stress levels and prevent vitiligo symptoms from worsening.